npm/dynector/README.md

 DYN_PASSWORD
 ```

+The commands offered are:

-`dynector -a 10.0.0.11 foo.example.com`: add the A record `10.0.0.11` to foo.example.com
+`dynector arecord foo.example.com 10.0.0.11`: add the A record `10.0.0.11` to foo.example.com, so that foo.example.com will resolve to 10.0.0.11

-`dynector --cname bar.example.com foo.example.com`: add the CNAME record `bar.example.com` to foo.example.com
+`dynector cname foo.example.com bar.example.com`: add `bar.example.com` as a CNAME for foo.example.com, so that bar will resolve to foo, which is resolved elsewhere.

-`dynector --delete gone.example.com`: remove all records for gone.example.com
+`dynector delete gone.example.com`: remove all records for gone.example.com

-Options:
+`dynector list example.com`: list all records dynect has for the given zone, with types

+`dynector resolve example.com`: resolve all records for the given zone & return a sorted list of IPs in use

+Usage:

 ```
-add and remove simple host records with Dyn DNS index.js [action] fqdn.example.com
+dynector: conveniences for interacting with the dynect API

+Commands:
+  arecord <fqdn> <ip>   make the given fqdn resolve to the given IP cname <fqdn> <cname>  make the given fqdn resolve to the given cname delete <fqdn>         remove the named node entirely list <zone>           list all records for the given zone resolve <zone>        resolve all records for the given zone; list the IPs

 Options:
-  --cname, -c    add a cname to this fqdn
-  --arecord, -a  add an A record to this fqdn --delete, -d   remove this node entirely from Dyn --zone, -z     the Dyn zone to act on; will be deduced from the fqdn if not provided --silent       do not log informationally                            [boolean] --help         Show help                                             [boolean]
+  --zone, -z     specify a zone
+  --replace, -r  remove, then add the record                           [boolean] --version      Show version number                                   [boolean] --help         Show help                                             [boolean]

+Examples:
+  dynector arecord example.com 10.0.0.1
+  dynector cname www.example.com example.com
+  dynector cname oops.example.com example.com
+  dynector delete oops.example.com
+  dynector list example.com
+  dynector resolve example.com
 ```

 ## License